Fontana, California: 2010

-There were 34,014 households, out of which 57.6% had children under the age of 18 living with them, 62.5% were married couples living together, 15.5% had a female householder with no husband present, and 14.7% were non-families.
-10.9% of all households were made up of individuals, and 3.6% had someone living alone who was 65 years of age or older.
-The average household size was 3.8 and the average family size was 4.0.

-In the city, 37.8% of the population was under the age of 18, 10.3% was from 18 to 24, 32.4% from 25 to 44, 14.7% from 45 to 64, and 4.7% was 65 years of age or older.
-The median age was 26 years.
-For every 100 females, there were 98.5 males.
-For every 100 females age 18 and over, there were 95.2 males.

-The median income for a household in the city was $45,782, and the median income for a family was $46,957.
-Males had a median income of $36,062 versus $26,305 for females.
-The per capita income for the city was $14,208.
-About 12.2% of families and 14.7% of the population were below the poverty line, including 18.2% of those under age 18 and 10.3% of those age 65 or over.
+German, Irish, English, Italian and European are the most common ancestries.
+Spanish and Tagalog are the most common non-English languages.

 Economy

-Fontana's current economy is driven largely by industrial uses, particularly trucking-based industries.
+Fontana's economy is driven largely by industrial uses, particularly trucking-based industries.
 Public funding assists in reducing the associated pollution impacts the community.

+In 2025, ZM Trucks announced plans to build a 210,000-square-foot zero-emission-truck manufacturing facility in Fontana.
+The facility also will serve at the company's corporate headquarter.
+ZM Trucks said the plant will be able to produce up to 100,000 medium- and heavy-duty all-electric vehicles per year.

-According to the city's 2021 Comprehensive Annual Financial Report, the top employers in the city are:
+According to the city's 2023 Comprehensive Annual Financial Report, the top employers in the city are:

-The Auto Club Speedway brings racing fans and dozens of teams to the region each year, bringing economic activity to the area's restaurants, motels, and hotels.

 Arts and culture

-Center Stage

-Located next door to the Lewis Library on Sierra stands the Center Stage Theater.
-Built in the Art Deco style in 1937, and designed by architect C.H.
-Boller, the former Fontana (movie) Theater was recently renovated during 2004–2008 after several decades of various other uses, into a live dinner theater, with $6,000,000 in funds earmarked by the Fontana City Council.
+The Center Stage Theater was built in the Art Deco style in 1937, and designed by architect C. H. Boller.
+The former Fontana (movie) Theater was recently renovated during 2004–2008 after several decades of various other uses, into a live dinner theater, with $6,000,000 in funds earmarked by the Fontana City Council.
 It reopened to the public on July 25, 2008.

-Steelworkers' Auditorium

-Next door to the Lewis Library and Technology Center, the Steelworkers' Auditorium houses events like Performance Tuesdays, theatre camps, acting classes, musical classes, summer reading programs, family movie nights, performance recitals and dance classes.

-The building is also available for rent for certain occasions such as: award ceremonies, dance recitals, talent competitions and much more.

-Art Depot
+The Theater closed in 2022 for another major renovation, reopening in 2024 as Stage Red in honor of Fontana-raised musician Sammy Hagar, who performed on opening night.

 The Art Depot is one of Fontana's original community centers, and is a specialized Cultural Arts facility.
 Originally built as a freight depot of the Pacific Electric Railway in 1915, the Art Depot sits alongside the newly landscaped Pacific Electric Trail in the Helen Putnam Historical Plaza.
 The Art Depot offers art classes, open studio activities, and special events.